About the Course

 - Sharpening.
 How to grind and hone the tools to keep them razor sharp using cheap, easily available means.

-Course costs £65 in a group or £130 one 2 one.
-I am also running a 1.5 day 'Spoon Camp' this year, please see my website for more details.
+Course costs £75 in a group or £140 one 2 one.
+See my website for more details.
 If dates published don't suit you please get in touch and I will do my best to accommodate.

 Sharif first fell in love with carving wood when he studied violin making at London Guildhall University.
 His passion now is working with green or unseasoned wood, carving spoons, turning bowls on a pole lathe and passing on the skills he has learned to others through his courses.